Trump tweets U.S. ‘locked and loaded’ as North Korea readies missiles

-President Donald Trump tweeted Friday that the U.S. military is “locked and loaded” if North Korea acts “unwisely,” escalating an exchange of threats between the nuclear-armed nations.
+President Donald Trump on Friday again delivered a bold warning to North Korea, tweeting that the U.S. military is “locked and loaded” if the isolated rogue nation acts “unwisely,” escalating an exchange of threats between the nuclear-armed nations.

 American and South Korean officials said they would move forward with large-scale military exercises later this month that North Korea claims are a rehearsal for war.
 Pyongyang has laid out plans to strike near the U.S. territory of Guam.